PixelsCommander/HTML-GL/README.md

 HTML GL solves "the slow DOM problem" by making snapshots of DOM elements, creating their WebGL representations based on these snapshots and hiding actual DOM after.
 As a result DOM elements become simple facades to their WebGL represenations (GPU accelerated textures) which are very effective from resources consuming perspective and are very cheap to transform or animate.

-No DOM + WebGL GPU rendering = highest FPS possible for Web platform
+No DOM + WebGL rendering = highest FPS possible for Web platform
 -------------------------------------------------------

 <img alt="HTML GL flow diagram" src="http://pixelscommander.com/polygon/htmlgl/htmlgl-flow-diagram.png"/>